Ontario Title Protection Legislation

 No. The Financial Professionals Title Protection Act regulates who has permission to use the titles Financial Planner and Financial Advisor; it does not compel their use.
 Therefore, just because you hold an approved Financial Planner credential (i.e. CFP certification or QAFP certification), it does not mean you must use that corresponding title.

-This will make it easier for consumers to identify that you have the knowledge, skills, experience and ethics to provide the holistic financial planning advice they need.
+As consumer awareness of this regulation continues to grow, CFP professionals and QAFP professionals are encouraged to use the regulated titles to make it easier for consumers to identify that credential holders have demonstrated the necessary knowledge, skills, experience, and ethics to provide holistic financial planning advice.

 No. Provided you maintain your CFP certification or QAFP certification in good standing, you do not need to take any action as a result of FSRA’s title protection framework.